-Prior to providing programmatic and management support to the federal government, Ms. Diaz was instrumental in enhancing membership recruitment, retention and outreach and influential in all membership level activities as the Assistant Director for nonprofit associations.
+Prior to providing programmatic and management support to the federal government, Ms. Diaz was instrumental in enhancing membership recruitment, retention and outreach and influential in all membership-level activities as the Assistant Director for nonprofit associations.
 Ms. Diaz has more than 17 years of experience in technical, programmatic, administrative and management assistance in support of DOD as a subject-matter expert on small business and acquisition policies, procedures and related matters at the major command level.
-She has a BS in Biology from Indiana University of Pennsylvania.
+She has a BS in Biology from the Indiana University of Pennsylvania.

 DR. RUBY CRENSHAW-LAWRENCE